-In 2007, the Intergovernmental Panel on Climate Change (IPCC) issued its Fourth Assessment Report, which stated that the concentration of carbon dioxide and methane in the atmosphere in the year 2005 far exceeded the normal range over the last 650,000 years and concluded that global warming is unequivocally happening.
+In 2007, the Intergovernmental Panel on Climate Change (IPCC) issued its Fourth Assessment Report, which indicated that the concentration of carbon dioxide and methane in the atmosphere in the year 2005 far exceeded the normal range over the last 650,000 years and concluded that global warming is unequivocally happening.
 Glaciers and snow packs are melting, stream temperatures are going up, coastal erosion is increasing, and changes in weather patterns are leading to drought and heat waves both locally and regionally.
-The Fourth Assessment Report not only stated unambiguously that global warming is happening, but it also declared that it is very likely that most of the warming observed since the mid-20th century is caused by human emissions of greenhouse gasses.
+The Fourth Assessment Report not only stated unambiguously that global warming is happening, but it also declared that it is very likely that most of the warming observed since the mid-20th century (e.g., mid-1900s) is caused by human emissions of greenhouse gasses.

-The National Climatic Data Center (NCDC) has declared 2012 to be the warmest year in the continental United States since the government started collecting national temperature data in the late 1800s.
+In 2013, the National Climatic Data Center (NCDC) declared 2012 to be the warmest year in the contiguous United States since the government started collecting national temperature data in the late 1800s.
 The average temperature for the contiguous United States for 2012 was 12.9°C (55.3°F), which was 1.8°C (3.2°F) above the 20th century average and 0.6°C (1.0°F) above the previous record from 1998.
 The year consisted of the fourth warmest winter, a record warm spring, the second warmest summer, and a warmer-than-average autumn.
 Although the last four months of 2012 did not bring the same unusual warmth as the first 8 months of the year, the September through December temperatures were warm enough for 2012 to remain the record warmest year, by a wide margin.

 Scientists predict that the changes from global warming will accelerate in the future and say that we can expect more extreme weather, more public health risks, less snow, and drinking water shortages.
 Many of these changes have consequences that will affect ecosystems, habitat, wildlife, cultural structures and artifacts, and influence the experiences for which the national parks were established.
 Regardless of their causes, we must do what we can to reduce and manage these impacts and adapt to the new circumstances they bring.
 Perhaps the same wisdom that has preserved our heritage in the past can guide us in making choices for the future.